tueimage/elastix-py/README.md

 pip install numpy
 ```

+You will also need to install Elastix yourself from [http://elastix.isi.uu.nl/download.php](http://elastix.isi.uu.nl/download.php).

+Set the `elastix_path` and `transformix_path` to the paths where you installed the binaries for `elastix` and `transformix` when using the `ElastixInterface` and `TransformixInterface` classes.

 ### Tutorial

 A Python script that covers most the functionality is included in the [`example.py`](example.py) file.